The Nature Pavilion

 - Benches, trash cans, doggie waste stations

-- The Environmental Education Area: 11 environmental interpretive panels, constructed wetlands & pier overlooks, pollinator gardens, and a 0.3 mile natural path loop with overlooks of Gills Creek.
+- The Environmental Education Area: 12 interpretive panels, constructed wetlands & pier overlooks, pollinator gardens, public art, and a 0.3 mile natural path loop with overlooks of Gills Creek.

 610 E. Meeting Street